qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ![CPU Average High](../../images/qix-service/cpu_high_average.png)

-### Summary of QIX Engine CPU utilization and scaling over cores
+### Summary of CPU utilization and scaling over cores

 The following is important to consider when it comes to how QIX Engine utilizes the CPU: